Angop/ToDoApp/README.md

 # ToDoApp

 About this project: This repository contains a simple To-Do App.
 It uses MongoDB, Flask, and React to produce a working application.
-Its features include adding, marking as complete, deleting, and editing tasks with a name, optional due date, optional priority, and a checkbox.
+Its features include adding tasks to a list (or table) of tasks, a checkbox to mark them as complete, and options to delete, and edit tasks.
+All tasks have a name, a description, a due date, and a priority, all of which are optional in the form to add tasks.
+When a task is added to the list, it is automatically sorted into the table in ascending order by date, and then in descending order by priority.
+Prioirty is represented in the table by a color-changing prioirty bar which is completely filled at the highest priority (9) and empty at the lowest priority (0).
+Tasks also contain value for whether it has been completed marked as complete via the checkbox (tasks are incomplete by default).
+When the checkbox is marked, the task is "crossed out" and the priority bar automatically goes to 0.

 UI Prototype: https://www.figma.com/file/YEuM5o1MzTNUlDhU2L3GSa/To-Do-App?node-id=0%3A1